-What has the island become?
 What happened to the full English breakfasts, Guinness and a carvery on a blustery Sunday?
-Well, they’re still around but the island has so much to offer to keep us cosy, including watching surfers at Gansey Bay (there’s something about someone else being active and cold that warms me up), juice on the beach under a warm knitted blanket or a flat white from any number of countless amazing cafes on the Isle of Man.
+Well, they’re still around, but the Island has so much to offer to keep us cosy, including watching surfers at Gansey Bay (there’s something about someone else being active and cold that warms me up), juice on the beach under a warm knitted blanket or a flat white from any number of countless amazing cafes on the Isle of Man.

-The second thing that makes somewhere cosy for me is that there needs to be some sort of view out to the elements while being totally warm and totally enclosed inside.
+The second thing that makes somewhere cosy for me is some sort of view out to the elements, while being totally warm and sheltered inside.

 The Shore – Gansey Bay